Smana/smana.github.io/content/en/post/cnpg/index.md

 ogenki-2-join-xxrwx   0/1     Pending   0          82s
 ```

-After a given time depending on the amount of data to replicate, the standby instance will be up and running and we can see the replication statistics.
+After a given time, depending on the amount of data to replicate, the standby instance will be up and running and we can see the replication statistics.

 ```console
 kubectl cnpg status -n demo ogenki